UDPN/BN-Sandbox-selfservice-public/README.md

   `sudo docker-compose down`
 - Register to Validator Node

   By now, your BN instance has been started successfully.
-Now, you need to follow the user guide and start to register to VN via url-to-manual
+Now, you need to follow the user guide and start to register to VN via [BN self-onboarding manual](./sandbox.manual.md)

 ### Web addresses used in BN service